 What is Egg Sharing?

 Sharing your eggs means donating half of the eggs collected in your IVF cycle to another woman who cannot conceive with her own eggs.
-In return, you’ll receive your cycle of treatment for free, paying only £750* towards medication and tests, saving you £2,000 on treatment.

 If you have any questions about egg sharing or how to start treatment please contact our experienced team who will be happy to help.